GavinJoyce/gavinjoyce.com/_posts/2013-10-16-building-a-tag-editor-ember-component.md

 ---

-Ember Components are one of many reasons for this, they very neatly allow us to create decoupled views which can be reused throughout our application.
-Below is an example tag editor component (view the <a href="http://jsbin.com/eQOZoGe/302/edit" target="_blank">source on jsbin</a>)
+<a href="http://emberjs.com/guides/components/">Ember Components</a> are one of many reasons for this, they very neatly allow us to create decoupled views which can be reused throughout our application.
+Below tag editor component which consists of 30 lines of clean JavaScript. (view the <a href="http://jsbin.com/eQOZoGe/302/edit" target="_blank">source on jsbin</a>)

 ### Live demo: